shakkky/product-listing-platform/README.md

 ![Product Name Screen Shot][product-screenshot]

-This a simply product listing platform for fictional business - Product.io.
+This a simple product listing platform for a fictional business - Product.io.

 The user flow of the module is as follows:
 * A user is presented with a product page and is ready to start browsing.